ksenakulovich/portfolio/README.md

 # portfolio
-Here you can find my CV in English, test artifacts, and other files related to my testing capabilities
+Here you can find my CV in English (see 'Kseniya Akulovich_CV'), test artifacts (see 'Test Artifacts'), and other files related to my testing capabilities (see 'SQL Queries' and 'Postman Collection')